Professional Teeth Cleaning

 How to Brush Your Teeth

-Dr. Dolgov recommends using a soft to medium toothbrush.
+Dr. Patel recommends using a soft to medium toothbrush.
 Position the brush at a 45-degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are done cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.